-- When a valve is to be stored for an extended period, remove the line connection covers, and spray a light coating of rust inhibitor on the internals.
-Re place the covers to prevent foreign matter from entering the valve body.
-Exposed parts should also be sprayed with a protective film of oil. - A packing list, containing a complete description of the valve and accessories (such as a valve positioner, etc.), accompanies each valve when shipped.
-This list should be checked soon after the shipment has been received. - When hoisting the valve, make sure that ropes or cables are of sufficient strength and are positioned so that any tubing or accessories will not be dam aged.
+- When a valve is to be stored for an extended period, internals with rust inhibitor or replace with use only plant approved sprays and lubricants if appropriate for service, and remove the line connection covers.
+Replace the covers to prevent foreign matter from entering the valve body. - A packing list, containing a complete description of the valve and accessories (such as a valve positioner, etc.), accompanies each valve when shipped.
+This list should be checked soon after the shipment has been received. - When hoisting the valve, make sure that ropes or cables are of sufficient strength and are positioned so that any tubing or accessories will not be damaged.